Surgical and Ablative Treatments for Chronic Headaches - CAM 701135

 c In the 2009 study, results are reported as change from baseline.

-A 2014 review article critically evaluated the RCTs on surgical deactivation of migraine trigger sites and raised a number of important concerns.8 The authors of the sham-controlled trial did not mention patients’ use of other headache treatments.
+A 2014 review article critically evaluated the RCTs on surgical deactivation of migraine trigger sites and raised a number of important concerns.11, The authors of the sham-controlled trial did not mention patients’ use of other headache treatments.
 Postoperative use of medications could have resulted in a reduction in headache frequency; these cases would have been counted as a surgical success in the study.
 In the sham-controlled trial, baseline headache frequency was 9.9 migraines per month in the intervention group and 9.5 migraines per month in the control group and, therefore, the reduction of a small number of migraine episodes per month (which might not be clinically significant) could be considered a surgical success based on the author’s criterion of a 50% decrease in frequency.
 Use of the terminology “migraine headaches per month” does not provide information on the number of days per month with migraine headaches or the number of non-migraine headaches per month.
 Patients in the sham group might have guessed their group assignment because of retained movement of the corrugator supercilii, depressor supercilii, and procerus muscles.
 This could have biased their responses to subjective outcome questions.
-Botulinum toxin type A (Botox) injection is a nonspecific screening tool and can lead to false-positives when used to select patients for migraine surgery because the injections into the peripheral nerves may also modulate pain at central targets.
+Botulinum toxin type A (Botox) injection is a nonspecific screening tool and can lead to false- positives when used to select patients for migraine surgery because the injections into the peripheral nerves may also modulate pain at central targets.

-Omranifard et al. (2016) published an RCT comparing surgical deactivation of migraine trigger sites with medical treatment in 50 patients from a single center in Iran.9 The trial did not include a sham control and patients were not blinded to treatment group.
+Omranifard et al. (2016) published an RCT comparing surgical deactivation of migraine trigger sites with medical treatment in 50 patients from a single center in Iran.12, The trial did not include a sham control and patients were not blinded to treatment group.
 Patients met ICHD diagnostic criteria for migraine headache and were asked about their most common migraine trigger sites.
 All patients received injections of botulinum toxin into the frontal, temporal, and occipital trigger sites in a stepwise manner, with the most common site injected first.
 Investigators did not state how they evaluated patients’ responses to botulinum toxin or how patient responses to botulinum toxin affected their eligibility to participate in the trial.
-Patients in the medical treatment group (n = 25) were prescribed propranolol (80 mg daily) and amitriptyline (100 mg daily).
-Patients assigned to the surgery group (n = 25) underwent decompression surgery in 1 or any combination of 4 trigger sites (frontal, temporal, septum, and/or occipital) surgeons identified as relevant to their pattern of headaches.
-Surgical procedures were similar to those used in the Guyuron et al. (2005, 2009) RCTs except that a septal surgery option was added.
+Patients in the medical treatment group (n=25) were prescribed propranolol (80 mg daily) and amitriptyline (100 mg daily).
+Patients assigned to the surgery group (n=25) underwent decompression surgery in 1 or any combination of 4 trigger sites (frontal, temporal, septum, and/or occipital) surgeons identified as relevant to their pattern of headaches.
+Surgical procedures were similar to those used in the Guyuron et al (2005, 2009) RCTs except that a septal surgery option was added.
+Trial findings are summarized in Table 3.
+All 12-month outcomes were significantly better in the surgery group than in the medical treatment group.
+No adverse events were reported.
+Interpreting trial findings were influenced by the lack of patient blinding, which raises concerns about subjective and patient-reported outcome measures.
+Results could have been influenced by the placebo effect.
+Moreover, it is not clear how patient outcomes data were collected (trialists did not mention patient diaries).
+Furthermore, surgeries differed by patient trigger sites, which makes it difficult to evaluate any particular surgical procedure.

-Table 2.
+Table 3.
 Summary of Outcomes for the Omranifard Trial

-Outcome Measures Surgery (n = 25) Medical Treatment (n = 25) pb
+Outcome Measures Surgery (n=25) Medical Treatment (n=25) pb

-Completely eliminated headaches, n/N (%) 9/25 (36) 1/25 (4) < 0.001
+Completely eliminated headaches, n/N (%) 9/25 (36) 1/25 (4) <.001

-Success rate, n/N (%)a 19/25 (76) 10/25 (40) < 0.001
+Success rate, n/N (%)a 19/25 (76) 10/25 (40) <.001

 Mean headache frequency, mo